rohanshah611/e-commerce_analytics_datawarehouse/README.md

 - Create interactive dashboards and reports for business intelligence and actionable insights.

 This project demonstrates a comprehensive data engineering workflow, leveraging AWS services like S3, Glue, Redshift, and Quicksight for scalable, resilient, and secure data analytics.

+# Part 1 - ER Model to Dimensional Model

+Converting data from an ER model to a dimensional model, using Kimball's star schema, enhances data analysis.
+ER models, with their focus on detailed relationships, are complex and slow analysis.
+Dimensional models simplify data into categories and measures, speeding up retrieval and boosting performance for insights.
+Kimball's star schema organizes data around dimensions and a central fact table, accelerating analysis and enhancing decision-making with improved computing efficiency.
+For more detail on Kimball's star schema, [click here](https://www.holistics.io/books/setup-analytics/kimball-s-dimensional-data-modeling/).